dryark/stf_ios_support/README.md

 1. Start coordinator/provider on each provider machine

 ### Handling video not working
-1. Run `./view_log -proc ffmpeg` to check for errors from ffmpeg
+1. Run `./view_log -proc ios_video_stream` to check for errors from video fetching and frame serving process
-1. Run `./view_log -proc mirrorfeed` to check for errors from video feed process
+1. Run `./view_log -proc h264_to_jpeg` to check for errors from video decoding process
 1. Reboot your IOS device and try again

 ### Increase clicking speed